Finding out that someone you’ve trusted for years is basically a stranger is a massive shock to the system.

 4. Sadness and grief

 The loss of the person you thought you knew can lead to feelings of sadness and grief.
 You might mourn the loss of the relationship, the shared memories, and the future you imagined together.
-This grief can be overwhelming, and it’s important to allow yourself to feel it and process it in your own way.
+The grief can be overwhelming, and it’s important to allow yourself to feel it and process it in your own way.

 5. Confusion and self-doubt

 When someone you trusted turns out to be different from what you thought, it can make you question your own judgement and instincts.
 You might wonder how you could have been so wrong about someone, and you might start to doubt your ability to trust anyone at all.
-This confusion and self-doubt can be unsettling, but it’s important to remember that you’re not to blame for being deceived.
+The confusion and self-doubt can be unsettling, but it’s important to remember that you’re not to blame for being deceived.

 6. Shame and embarrassment